john-friedman/datamule-python/readme.md

 This is currently a low priority issue.
 Let me know if you need the data, and I'll move it up the priority list.

 ## Roadmap
-- [ ] Add Mulebot
+- [ ] Add Mulebot.
+Add table artifact (current issue is with bad data input).
+Add section and filing viewer
 - [ ] Downloader refactor and integrate XBRL downloads
-- [ ] Refactor fetch json. to integrate parsing then download.
+- [ ] add sec_fetch.
+Either urllib or request should be fastest. integrate into mulebot
 - [ ] Paths may be messed up on non windows devices.
 Need to verify.
 - [ ] Analytics?